 The toughest part of learning to meditate is that initial period of establishing the habit.
-Meditation is supposed to teach us how to evade distraction, observe our thoughts without attachment, and enjoy stillness, among other things—and yet the irony is that when you're just getting started, sitting still for five minutes is, well, distracting.
+Meditation is supposed to teach us how to evade distraction and enjoy stillness, among other things—and yet the irony is that when you're just getting started, sitting still for five minutes is just, well, distracting.

-For the longest time, I thought I needed to get over myself and just do it.
-But this strategy swiftly backfired: When I sat still and my mind wandered, rather than simply acknowledging it and letting it go, as we're supposed to, I would get frustrated with myself until my mental chatter escalated into a tirade of self-criticism, and I'd open my eyes in defeat, more stressed out than I had been when I sat down.
+For the longest time, I thought I just needed to get over myself and just do it.
+But this backfired: When I sat still and my mind wandered, rather than "just acknowledging it and letting it go," as we're supposed to, I would just get frustrated myself, until my mental chatter escalated into a tirade of self-criticism and I opened my eyes in defeat, more stressed out than I had been when I sat down.

-In reality, there are countless ways to meditate that don't require complete stillness—many of which have been in practice for thousands of years, and others still that are backed by science.
+In reality, there are countless ways to meditate that don't require complete stillness—many of which have been in practice for thousands of years.
 But the ultimate lesson here is that "meditation" can mean whatever you'd like it to.
 If running seven miles gives you a better perspective on something going on in your life, do it.
 If having a good cry feels cathartic to you and clears your mind, do it.

 And if the ability to sit still for several minutes at a time is still your ultimate goal, that's fine too; consider this your gateway.
 Once I began elevating my mindfulness on my own terms—by turning the activities I knew already worked into even more of a habit—suddenly, sitting still wasn't so difficult anymore.

-Keep reading to see some of our favorite alternative meditation methods.
+Keep reading to see some of our favourite alternative meditation methods.

 Sitting still requires quiet observation of your surroundings, and walking meditation takes that same idea and puts it in motion: Going out into the world and simply soaking in your environment is a really great way to relax and be mindful.
-Case in point: The Japanese art of "forest bathing," or shinrin-yoku—which simply involves talking a stroll in the woods—has health- and mood-boosting abilities backed up by science.
+Case in point: The Japanese art of "forest bathing"—which simply involves talking a stroll in the woods—has health and mood-boosting abilities backed up by science.
 Being surrounded by nature is ideal since it's a peaceful, grounding atmosphere, but just exploring a quiet neighborhood or park works well too.
-This happens to be my favorite form of meditation (and hiking is one of my go-to workouts for this reason).

 To be clear, it doesn't have to be Buddhist chanting or relaxing spa music.
 Doesn't listening to your favorite song make you feel better no matter what?
 When my mind is racing in a million directions, I like to listen to a record from start to finish and try to really listen to the lyrics.
 Channeling my thoughts into this one aspect is like the musical equivalent of focusing on my breath.
 (And though my dad always insisted that listening to music while working was "terrible" for my concentration when I was growing up, just the opposite is true.)

 For meditation newbies, yoga is one of the most reliable bridges to getting started—it's already built into the practice, after all.
-Once you realize how much you're looking forward to savasana at the end of every class, that's a good sign that you're ready to try sitting (or lying!) still at home.
+Once you realise how much you're looking forward to Savasana at the end of every class, that's a good sign that you're ready to try sitting (or lying!) still at home.

 It's kind of the same mentality as cleaning your house: When you're doing this kind of mundane, mindless task, it frees up your mind in a way that can help you sort through other things.
 Cold showers specifically are connected with a boost in focus, but many creatives we've encountered swear that they get their best ideas in the shower, even at more tolerable temps.

-Again, a similar idea applies here: By busying your hands and the technical part of your brain with some kind of simple task, you can then focus on the more abstract thoughts crossing your mind.
-And you don't have to be a first-class artist or a knitting pro—a coloring book like Color Me Mindful ($9) will set you on the right path.
+The same idea applies here: By busying your hands and the technical part of your brain with some kind of simple task, you can then focus on the more abstract thoughts crossing your mind.
+And you don't have to be a first-class artist or a knitting pro—just a coloring book like Color Me Mindful (£3) will set you on the right path.

-PS: If you've gotten in the very 2017 habit of being on your computer and phone while watching TV, picking up some kind of craft is a really great way to kick it.
+P.S.
+If you've gotten in the very 2016 habit of being on your computer and phone while watching TV, picking up some kind of craft is a really great way to kick it.

 Have you started meditating?
-What are some of your favorite methods?
+What are some of your favourite methods?
 Sound off below.